ismo-karkkainen/openapi-sourcetools/README.md

 GemNamespace.setup_tasks
 ```

-If that is all you need to do, considering the gem has been required already, you can use an argument `rereq:GemNamespace.setup_tasks` which eliminates the need to add the file.
+If that is all you need to do, considering the gem has been required already, you can use an argument `eval:GemNamespace.setup_tasks` which eliminates the need to add the file.
 Using a "reload-mygem.rb" file and passing its name to openapi-generate as processor name allows you to do other things like setting the config name to avoid using config-argument.

 ## Work in Progress